 The path more or less follows the Western escarpment of the Cotswolds.
 Views were limited by the haze.
 The day was hot and humid.
 I could see several areas of rain showers, fortunately they missed me.

 The next milestone was reached when I crossed the M4.
 Like my psychological feeling that the M5 marks the boundary between Southwest and Southern England I believe the M4 is the boundary between the South and the Midlands.
 I completed the 400th mile about the same time.
-It could be shorter but, as I said earlier, I intend to meander to visit parts of the country I want to walk through.
-For the technically minded I am using the app “walkmeter” to measure distance.
+I could have chosen a shorter route, but, as I said earlier, I intend to meander to visit parts of the country I want to walk through.
+For the technically minded I am using the app “walkmeter” to measure my waking distance.
 This is a GPS system and the maps it draws correspond to the OS maps so I think it is accurate.